 A loss of independence is one of the greatest worries many elderly people face when choosing and aged care provider.
-While the regimented and regulated nature of traditional aged care homes and institutions can reduce the autonomy of their residents, Group Homes actually encourage residents to remain independent, take ownership of their spaces, and take an active role in contributing to the household.
+While the regimented and regulated nature of traditional aged care homes and institutions can reduce the autonomy of their residents, group homes actually encourage residents to remain independent, take ownership of their spaces, and take an active role in contributing to the household activities.

 Group Homes are social

 While many aged care facilities offer activities for residents, not every retiree or elderly person has an interest in macramé or old-timey sing-alongs.
 This new generation of elderly Australians is independent and young at heart, and has different expectations about what they want to do with their time after retirement.

 Group Homes are designed to be a social hub, where likeminded residents can not only live with the support of specialist aged care, but also make new friends, enjoy social spaces with visiting family and friends, such as large entertainment and outdoors areas.